octantes/trackwithslate/README.md

 Built for people who need a lightweight and local way to manage personal structured data without external dependencies.
 Ideal for those who prefer simplicity, privacy and control.
 Not for highly specific professional use but some edge-cases are covered.

 All your data stays on your machine without accounts, servers or sync.
 Just remember to export frequently and before deleting browser data.
+Runs on everything with a semi-modern browser.

 ![portada](assets/portada.png)